INSTITUTE FOR THE ADVANCEMENT OF PSYCHOTHERAPY

 Our nonprofit partner, Bay Area Community Counseling (BACC), is where clients in financial need can see clinicians in training, early career clinicians, and clinicians developing their abilities in treating specific issues.
 BACC offers a clinical associateship for those who are at the postdoc stage in their clinical career.

 Do you know someone, some group, or a foundation that would like to support therapy for those in need?
-Then please pass on the GoFundMe link: https://www.gofundme.com/bacc-html
+You can donate today or pass on the donation information at BACC's website here.

-Clinicians who join IAP are contractors and can either see clients in the IAP offices in San Francisco, Marin, the East Bay, on the Peninsula, in the South Bay, or in their own offices.
-We are also adding clinicians outside of the Bay Area, who are licensed in California, to provide services to our clients via tele-health.
+Clinicians who join IAP are contractors and can either see clients in the IAP offices in San Francisco, Marin, the East Bay, on the Peninsula, in the South Bay, or in their own offices or hybrid via remote therapy.
 The entire group meets on the second Monday of each month from 12-2pm via Zoom, and Core Clinicians who are new to our practice join the weekly consultation from 12-2pm on Mondays.

 Group Practice Consultation Meetings